Can You Sleep Well Without a Pillow?

 A pillow isn’t just a soft place to rest your head.
 It helps you maintain the natural curves in your spine and align your head and neck with the rest of your body.
 Better spinal alignment reduces pressure on your joints and allows your muscles to “switch off” while you sleep so they can rest and repair themselves ready for the following day.
 Not only does this help your body recharge, but it can also help reduce headaches by limiting the build-up of tension in your shoulders and neck.

 The story doesn’t end with your muscles.
 Using a pillow to raise your head and upper body as you sleep can help with a range of health problems.
 These include minor concerns such as puffy eyes in the morning as well as sleep-disrupting issues, such as recurrent acid reflux.

-We hate to break it to you but if you’re a side sleeper, going without a pillow is bad news.
+We’re sorry to say, if you’re a side sleeper, going without a pillow isn’t a good idea.
 Using the right pillow raises your head and neck and aligns it with your spine.
-Without one, your head droops down, putting considerable pressure on your neck and spine muscles.
+Without one, your head drops down, putting considerable pressure on your neck and spine muscles.
 You’ll also put pressure on your shoulders which can cause aches and pains the next day.